-2) provide the building owner with detailed as-built drawings that accurately map the location of electrical cables and boxes.
+2) provide the building owner with detailed as-built drawings that accurately map the location of

 3 SECURING the ROOF ASSEMBLY

 Click on the gif above to see the full high-definition video, which illustrates why roof system attachment standards matter (NOTE: the system shown in the video represents a mechanically fastened EPDM roof, constructed to RoofStar Guarantee Standards.
 The membrane "flutter" in wind is normal for this type of roof system).